 - 1. Taking due account of the Code of Conduct of the Executive Board of Erasmus University Rotterdam, the programme, with the exception of the English-taught tracks, is taught and the tests are taken in the Dutch language, unless otherwise provided for in the course guide. - 2.
-In the first two years of the Bachelor's programme, a test prepared in Dutch is in any case available for each subject. - 3.
-In addition to the second paragraph a test prepared in Dutch is also available for each subject of the third year of the Bachelor's programmes in Sociology and Public Administration, with the exception of the Management of International Social Challenges track, and except in those cases where English language skills are a course learning objective that is being assessed. - 4.
-If stated in the course manual, tests in the third year of the Bachelor's programmes in Psychology and Pedagogical Sciences may be taken in English.
-In such cases any assignments may be completed in Dutch and any open questions may be answered in Dutch, except if English language skills are a course learning objective that is being assessed. - 5.
+A test prepared in Dutch is in any case available for each component in Bachelor-1 and Bachelor-2

+- 3. A test prepared in Dutch is available for each component of Bachelor-3 in Sociology and Public Administration, with the exception of the Management of International Social Challenges track, and except in those cases where English language skills are a course learning objective that is being assessed. - 4.
+If stated in the course manual, tests in Bachelor-3 in Psychology and Pedagogical Sciences may be administered in English.
+In such cases any assignments may be completed in Dutch and any open questions may be answered in Dutch, except in those cases where English language skills are a course learning objective that is being assessed. - 5.
 If a Dutch test is available, all students in Dutch-taught Bachelor's programmes or tracks will have to take the Dutch version of the test.
 They do not have the right to choose an English version of the test. - 6.
-In the International Bachelor in Psychology and Management of International Social Challenges tracks, the language of instruction is English and tests are taken in English.
+In the Management of International Social Challenges and International Bachelor in Psychology tracks, the language of instruction is English and tests are taken in English.